 The story of Umaru Kargbo, in Sierra Leone’s northern city of Makeni, 113 miles from the capital city of Freetown, is one of resilience and of sheer determination to lift oneself out of poverty.
-It is also the story of how a country, once riddled by suffering and stagnation caused by years of civil war and gun-toting youth rampaging through the countryside, is slowly managing to include marginalized youth into participating in national development and social transformation.
+It is also the story of how a country, once riddled by suffering and stagnation, is slowly managing to include marginalized youth in national development and social transformation.

 - The income of the 10,299 beneficiaries was increased on average by more than 197 percent, with communities reporting that this improved their food security status and their abilities to pay school fees.

 - Over 70 percent of survey respondents reported that the projects a made significant difference in their lives.

 - The average investment per youth was $394.